FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/driver_guides/display/board_driver_changes.md

  * [Sysmem] heaps, so that clients can allocate memory that is accessible to the device.

-After all these resources have been enumerated, call `CompositeDeviceAdd` to [expose them][cda] as a unit.
+After all these resources have been enumerated, call `AddComposite` to [expose them][cda] as a unit.
 The device manager will look for drivers that can bind to this composite device and load the appropriate display driver.